 The cost of doing business is calculated by adding up all your expenses (including taxes) and adding the amount of profit you want to make, then dividing by the number of units you want to sell.

 Both of these pricing strategies have issues though.
 In the value-added method, how do you determine the value that is added?
 In the cost of doing business method, what is the maximum your target market can sustain?
 Both of these are answered by researching comparable products.

 While there may not be something identical on the market, there is always something that serves a similar purpose.
 For instance, when portable MP3 players were created, the cost of the MP3 player plus downloading songs should have been compared to the cost of a portable CD player plus the cost of all the CDs.

 Competitive Analysis Research

 Competitive analysis research is focused on developing a thorough understanding of the market and identifying how you want to differentiate yourself in a market of comparable competitors.
+This type of research will be included in a business plan.
 You’ll want to focus on aspects of the industry including:

 - Identify competitors and the products they offer.
 This can be done through their websites.